oracle/terraform-provider-oci/website/docs/d/capacity_management_occ_capacity_requests.html.markdown

 * `description` - Meaningful text about the capacity request.
 * `details` - A list of resources requested as part of this request
 	* `actual_handover_quantity` - The actual handed over quantity of resources at the time of request resolution.
+	* `associated_occ_handover_resource_block_list` - A list containing details about occHandoverResourceBlocks which were handed over for the corresponding resource name.
+		* `handover_quantity` - The total quantity of the resource that was made available to the customer as part of this resource block
+		* `occ_handover_resource_block_id` - The OCID of the handed over resource block.
+	* `availability_domain` - The availability domain of the resource which is to be transferred.
+Note that this is only required for Capacity Request Transfer requests.
 	* `date_actual_handover` - The date on which the actual handover quantity of resources is delivered.
 	* `date_expected_handover` - The date on which the latest increment to supplied quantity of resources was delivered.
 	* `demand_quantity` - The number of compute server's with name <resourceName> required by the user.
 	* `expected_handover_quantity` - The incremental quantity of resources supplied as the provisioning is underway.
 	* `resource_name` - The name of the COMPUTE server shape for which the request is made.
 Do not use CAPACITY_CONSTRAINT as the resource name.
 	* `resource_type` - The type of the resource against which the user wants to place a capacity request.
+	* `source_workload_type` - The WorkloadType from where capacity request are to be transferred.
 	* `workload_type` - The type of the workload (Generic/ROW).
 * `display_name` - The display name of the capacity request.
 * `freeform_tags` - Simple key-value pair that is applied without any predefined name, type or scope.
 Exists for cross-compatibility only.
 Example: `{"bar-key": "value"}`